akvorado/akvorado/console/data/docs/04-operations.md

 ### System tables

 ClickHouse is configured to log various events into MergeTree tables.
 By default, these tables are unbounded.
-Unless configured otherwise, the orchestrator sets a TTL of 30 days.
 These tables can also be customized in the configuration files or disabled completly.
 See [ClickHouse documentation](https://clickhouse.com/docs/en/operations/system-tables/) for more details.